eugene-eeo/rmbd/README.md

 # rmbd

-Experimental server that can replicate an adapted bloom filter with other instances by using a gossip protocol, for Python 3+ because reasons.
+Experimental server that can replicate a fixed-size bloom filter with other instances by using a gossip protocol, for Python 3+ because reasons.
 It is also a way for me to learn the lower level libraries and tools in Python, e.g. buffers and structs.
 It guarantees that if you have at least one one-way path from node A to node B, changes in A will be